-Join Dayna Laur for an in-depth discussion in this video What is project-based learning?, part of Teaching Fundamentals: Project-Based Learning.
+Join Dayna Laur for an in-depth discussion in this video What is project-based learning?, part of Teaching Techniques: Project-Based Learning.

 - Before we begin it's important to note that project-based learning is very different from traditional projects you may have implemented in your classes.
 It's not an add-on at the end of the unit once you have taught all of your content.
 Additionally PBL is not a recipe for learning.
 There is no set template to design a learning experience.
 Otherwise you would just be asking students to engage in replication rather than innovation.
 Project-based learning is an open-end investigation intended to foster deep inquiry and critical thinking while students work toward producing possible resolutions to authentic challenges.